(POSITIVE ATTITUDE CONCERNING EDUCATION AND SOCIALIZATION)

 Clinical Services are provided by full-time, licensed and/or certified Clinicians, social workers and school psychologists, using a variety of effective, evidence-based interventions and therapeutic approaches.
 PACES also has on-campus psychiatric services providing treatment, medication monitoring and consultation.

-Sports, including basketball, softball, soccer, cheerleading and volleyball;
+•Sports available include basketball, softball, soccer, cheerleading and volleyball

-A variety of student club opportunities including the Martin Luther King Club, Drama Club, Scouting Jr. CT Association of the Deaf, Dance Club, French Exchange Club and recreational sports activities.
+•A variety of student club opportunities including the Martin Luther King Club, Drama Club, Scouting, Jr. CT Associationof the Deaf (CAD), Dance Club, French Exchange Club and recreational sports activities

 The ASD Family Education Services Program provides multiple opportunities for families to engage in their child’s life.